bbboll/talkapply/README.md

 # talkapply
-talkapply is designed to be a simple tool that helps you dealing with a typical situation at university:
+talkapply is a simple, self-contained tool to solve an organizational problem at university:
-Students form groups by themself to work on several projects they can choose from.
-You don't want 20 groups working on the same project, while others are left over. talkapply provides a minimal web app for signing up a group to a project.
+Projects need to be assigned to students in a first-come-first-serve fashion. talkapply provides a minimal web app for students to pick a project.
+Once picked, the project will no longer be available.
-Once signed up, the project is not available for others anymore.

 ![Sample image of the login window](http://i.imgur.com/CDJ7vWp.png)

 ## How can I use it?
-*I don't host any public talkapply server at the moment.
-Also I would not recommend use it in production at the moment.*
+*I don't recommend hosting any public talkapply servers at the moment.*

-### Single file
+## Features
+- **Single binary, no dependencies.**
-I hated it to upload 175684359 lines of dependencies, way too many images and then maintain the database when I worked with PHP/Laravel.
+    I always hated uploading 175684359 lines of dependencies and maintaining a database whenever I wanted to do anything with PHP/Laravel.
-Because of that **you can just put a single executable that includes everything it needs** on your server.
+    Instead, with talkapply **you can just put a single executable that includes everything it needs** on your server.
 It won't download anything.

-### Storage driver
+- **No external storage driver**
-You don't need any database system installed on your system. talkapply holds all data in the memory and will create several files for a permanent storage.
+    You don't need any database. talkapply caches temporary data in memory and will regularly flush it to files for permanent storage.

 ### Building
 ```